aindilis/free-life-planner/README.md

 ## The FREE LIFE PLANNER (FLP)

+Introducing the Free Life Planner (FLP) - a revolutionary artificial intelligence software designed to tackle global issues like poverty, hunger, and disease.
+Thanks to its open-source nature and the decreasing digital divide, FLP can be distributed worldwide at virtually no cost, providing superhuman problem-solving abilities to everyone.
+With FLP, we're paving the way for a virtual secondary social safety net, promoting self-reliance, improving quality of life, and saving lives.
+Join us in harnessing the power of free AI to create a better future for all.

 This page will soon be deprecated.
 To see the new (under construction) pages for FLP:

 https://github.com/aindilis/flp/blob/main/ReferenceManual.md